jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 <!-- EXAMPLE-END -->

 By analyzing your data, you structure what you learned in diagrams, notes, and sketches.
 This makes browsing the data easier, but also helps to gain insights from the data.
-It builds on the knowledge that you acquired through interviewing, observing and co-diagramming, but goes beyond that: The analysis helps you to find non-obvious insights and to corroborate or discard initial assumptions.
+It builds on the knowledge that you acquired through interviewing, observing and co-diagramming, but goes beyond that: The analysis helps you find non-obvious insights and to corroborate or discard initial assumptions.
 You and your co-researchers now have an in-depth understanding of the data.
 However, not everyone can participate in the research.
 The next step is to summarize your findings and share them with people who weren't involved in the research, so they can benefit from your findings as well.

 ## Summary